ManifoldScholar/manifold-docusaurus/docs/projects/customizing/layout.md

 - Selecting the Table of Contents action for [Manifest ingests](/docs/projects/preparing/index.html#manifest) and texts loaded as standalone documents will be no different than selecting the Start Reading action.
 This is because these formats do not inherently contain a text section (not to be confused with navigation intended for a reading system) made specifically as a table of contents that you would expect in a print book.

 :::note
-<strong>Note</strong>.
 The Table of Contents call-to-action does not have any visibility settings.
 TOC actions will always display in the header.
 If a project is set for restricted access, only those with the appropriate credentials will be able to follow the link to their intended text.
 :::

-<a name="actionsDown"></a>

 #### Download